Capstone Capital Wealth Advisors Makes New Investment in Cathay General Bancorp (NASDAQ:CATY)

 Capstone Capital Wealth Advisors bought a new position in Cathay General Bancorp (NASDAQ:CATY – Free Report) in the fourth quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
 The fund bought 5,053 shares of the bank’s stock, valued at approximately $225,000.
 Cathay General Bancorp makes up approximately 0.2% of Capstone Capital Wealth Advisors’ investment portfolio, making the stock its 16th biggest position.

-A number of other large investors have also added to or reduced their stakes in the company.
-Advisor Group Holdings Inc. raised its holdings in Cathay General Bancorp by 1.0% in the fourth quarter.
-Advisor Group Holdings Inc. now owns 32,197 shares of the bank’s stock worth $1,313,000 after purchasing an additional 303 shares in the last quarter.
+Other large investors have also added to or reduced their stakes in the company.
+Advisor Group Holdings Inc. grew its stake in shares of Cathay General Bancorp by 1.0% during the fourth quarter.
+Advisor Group Holdings Inc. now owns 32,197 shares of the bank’s stock worth $1,313,000 after acquiring an additional 303 shares during the last quarter.
 Arizona State Retirement System grew its stake in shares of Cathay General Bancorp by 1.6% during the third quarter.
 Arizona State Retirement System now owns 19,620 shares of the bank’s stock worth $682,000 after acquiring an additional 304 shares during the last quarter.
 State of Wyoming grew its stake in shares of Cathay General Bancorp by 31.7% during the fourth quarter.
 State of Wyoming now owns 1,321 shares of the bank’s stock worth $54,000 after acquiring an additional 318 shares during the last quarter.
 Price T Rowe Associates Inc. MD grew its stake in shares of Cathay General Bancorp by 1.5% during the second quarter.
 Price T Rowe Associates Inc. MD now owns 24,826 shares of the bank’s stock worth $972,000 after acquiring an additional 361 shares during the last quarter.
 Finally, Lazard Asset Management LLC grew its stake in shares of Cathay General Bancorp by 41.4% during the fourth quarter.
 Lazard Asset Management LLC now owns 1,277 shares of the bank’s stock worth $52,000 after acquiring an additional 374 shares during the last quarter.
 75.01% of the stock is currently owned by institutional investors.

 Insiders Place Their Bets

-In other Cathay General Bancorp news, Vice Chairman Anthony M. Tang sold 7,000 shares of the company’s stock in a transaction that occurred on Monday, January 29th.
-The stock was sold at an average price of $43.45, for a total value of $304,150.00.
-Following the sale, the insider now owns 204,500 shares in the company, valued at approximately $8,885,525.
-The transaction was disclosed in a legal filing with the SEC, which is available at the SEC website.
-Insiders own 4.30% of the company’s stock.
+In other news, Vice Chairman Anthony M. Tang sold 7,000 shares of the stock in a transaction on Monday, January 29th.
+The stock was sold at an average price of $43.45, for a total transaction of $304,150.00.
+Following the completion of the transaction, the insider now directly owns 204,500 shares in the company, valued at approximately $8,885,525.
+The transaction was disclosed in a document filed with the SEC, which is accessible through the SEC website.
+Corporate insiders own 4.30% of the company’s stock.

 Wall Street Analysts Forecast Growth